 Glasses are generally made from plastic type materials, including acetate, as well as metals, such as stainless steel, titanium and nickel silver.
 Most glasses are not biodegradable and cannot be recycled unless in the right conditions.

 Recycling glasses is not usually an option through local authority collections.
-As a result, Specsavers has partnered with MYgroup so that customers can recycle their glasses near them, free of charge by bringing them into their local store.
+As a result, Specsavers has partnered with MYgroup so that customers can recycle their glasses (including cases) near them, free of charge by bringing them into their local store.

-Recycling boxes can be found in all UK optical stores, so you can place your old or used glasses in there, and they will be turned into something different and useful.
+Recycling boxes can be found in most UK optical stores, so you can place your old or used glasses in there, and they will be turned into something different and useful.
 Specsavers also offers free contact lenses recycling.